Rennell Rodd, 1st Baron Rennell: Career

 Rodd entered the British Diplomatic Service in 1883, and served in minor positions at embassies in Berlin, Rome, Athens and Paris.
 From 1894 to 1902, Rodd worked under the Consul-General of Egypt, Lord Cromer.
 He played an important part in negotiating the Anglo-Ethiopian Treaty of 1897 with Emperor Menelik II of Ethiopia.
 In late 1901, he was appointed first secretary at the embassy in Rome, where he arrived in 1902, and remained for the next two years.

 In 1904, Rodd was made minister plenipotentiary to Sweden—and until November 1905, Norway—but did not arrive until 17 January 1905.
 He played an active and neutral part in the dissolution of the union between Norway and Sweden, for which he was rewarded the Grand Cross of the Order of the Polar Star by King Oscar II.
 After the secession, he continued as a minister in Sweden until 1908.

 In 1908 he was appointed ambassador to Italy.
 He remained in this post until 1919, and played a key role in securing Italy's adhesion to the Triple Entente.
-Rodd left the Diplomatic Service in 1919, but nonetheless served on the mission to Egypt in 1920, with The Viscount Milner.
+Rodd left the Diplomatic Service in 1919, but nonetheless served on the mission to Egypt in 1920, with Alfred Milner, 1st Viscount Milner.
 Rodd was the British delegate to the League of Nations from 1921 to 1923.
 He also sat as Unionist Member of Parliament for the constituency of St Marylebone between 1928 and 1932.